How To Get Rid Of Credit Card Debt Without Paying?

 However, even if a lender is willing to forgive the entirety of the debt, this will create a new issue with the IRS.
 They view any debt forgiven as income and taxable.
 So even in the best case scenario, it will still end up costing a borrower money.

-This option is probably the best one to consider especially in the event that forgiveness either did not work or would not work.
+This option is probably the best one to consider, especially in the event that forgiveness either did not work or would not work.

 Debt settlement is when a lender agrees to have the balance lowered and still consider the debt satisfied.
+This is an excellent option for how to get rid of credit card debt legally.

 Now, there are two different ways to go about this option.
 The more complicated option is to attempt the negotiation yourself.
 The easier option is to hire a professional debt settlement firm to assist in the negotiations.
+If you’re interested in this great option, read more about if debt settlement is worth it for your personal finance situation.

 When negotiating a debt down there are a few factors to keep in mind.